pieguyatx/calculatorAlligator/README.md

 ## Known Bugs
 These are known bugs that should be fixed over time.
 They haven't been fixed yet due to being lower priorities:
-* When a second number is needed, and you attempt to change the sign, then press a digit, an extra, unnecessary "fraction" unit appears first.
+* When a second number is needed, and you attempt to change the sign, then press an operator, then press a digit, an extra, unnecessary "fraction" unit appears first.
 This needs to be eliminated.
-(10/8/17)
-* Typing (or clicking) digits too fast makes the visualizations not appear correctly.
-The animations seem to get in the way of proper processing.
 (10/8/17)
 * Unit labels don't show up properly on small screens.
 The fix should be to just hide the labels on small screens.
 (10/8/17)
 * Long strings of 9's in fractions (decimal numbers) causes visualization errors, due to rounding errors, especially in the visResultComplex() function.
 Fortunately this shouldn't be a common occurrence for most users.
 (10/13/17)